ShanGan21/RestaurantProjectV2/README.txt

 visual appeal for the pages.

 How to Run Server
-node init to create package.json npm install pug to include node_modules
+npm init to create package.json npm install pug to include node_modules